Inkdecker/Inktyping/README.md

    	- Ability to customize themes, highlight colors and shortcuts
 	- Autocopy sentences to clipboard
 	- Rich text / Plain text copy

-	- New: Ability to create Rainmeter profiles to export the slideshows
+	- 04.12.2014: Ability to create Rainmeter profiles to export the slideshows

+   	- (New) 30.12.2014 New: Main functions available from commande line and metadata extraction

 ##### Supported files :  .txt, .epub, .pdf